 Perhaps the biggest fear in qualitative recruitment is hosting a focus yet having none of the participants show up.
-This great fear can often be realized more often in Upstate New York where the a focus group killer is only a lake effect snow storm away.
+This great fear can often be realized more often in Upstate New York where the focus group killer is only a lake effect snowstorm away.
 It's what keeps moderators from sleeping the night before the focus groups.
 It's essentially why market research firms recruit 16 to seat 12, recruit 12 to seat 8, and recruit 8 to seat 4.

 No matter how much preparation goes into recruiting participants, there will undoubtedly be some that are no-shows.
 Excuses typically include dogs eating car keys, a sudden case of swine flu, or both.
 Weeks of preparation leads into an evening of focus groups.
-When you think you have 14 participants showing up and only 3 show, it can be devastating for a moderator, client, and morale.
+When you think you have 14 participants showing up and only 3 shows, it can be devastating for a moderator, client, and morale.

 Here are 6 tips to ensure your participation rates remain high for focus groups.
 These tips will not guarantee a 100% show rate, but they will cumulatively help attendance.

 A popular form of recruitment these days is through online surveys.
 Online surveys serve as both a quick and cost-effective way to reach thousands of potential participants with one click of "send."
 Comparing this to the cost of placing individual phone calls to the same thousands of customers and it becomes easy to see which methodology clients prefer.
 However, one knock of online surveys is they are somewhat impersonal.

 This can be solved by placing follow-up phone calls to re-screen and confirm participants.
 Rather than searching for participants who qualify for focus groups, the online survey takes care of this for you and passes you a list of people who are interested.
 Phone calls directed to this audience are often easy conversions because they are aware of your company and your reason for calling because they essentially asked to participate.
 A personal reach out from a caller adds a nice touch.